dabumana/cisa-go/README.md

-CISA KEV Go Client
+# CISA KEV - Go Client API

-A Go client for the CISA Known Exploited Vulnerabilities (KEV) Catalog – a feed of vulnerabilities that are known to be actively exploited in the wild.
+A Go client for the CISA Known Exploited Vulnerabilities (KEV) Catalog, a feed of vulnerabilities that are known to be actively exploited in the wild.
 This package provides a simple, idiomatic way to fetch, search, and filter the official CISA JSON feed.

 ---

-Installation
+## Installation

 ```bash
 go get github.com/yourusername/cisa